Businesses in Luxembourg are generally and historically conducted through limited liability companies with the following corporate form:

 Other, less commonly used, transparent entities are:

-There is no separate definition in Luxembourg tax law of central administration, but it is generally understood as the place where the company is effectively managed and controlled; ie, where the management board resides and the meeting of the board is generally held, where the company’s officers make their day-to-day decisions, where the company’s book and records are kept, where the central accounting is maintained and where other, similar factors evidencing management occur.
+There is no separate definition in Luxembourg tax law of central administration, but it is generally understood as the place where the company is effectively managed and controlled; ie, where the management board resides and board meetings are generally held, where the company’s officers make their day-to-day decisions, where the company’s financial book and records are kept, where the central accounting is maintained and where other, similar factors evidencing management occur.

 Companies that are incorporated in Luxembourg like the Sàrl, SA and SCA will be considered tax residents of Luxembourg irrespective of whether their central administration is located in Luxembourg.